Guana Tolomato Matanzas National Estuarine Research Reserve

-In 1999, the Guana Tolomato Matanzas National Estuarine Research Reserve (GTM Research Reserve) was designated in St. Johns and Flagler counties, Florida as a part of the National Oceanic and Atmospheric Administration (NOAA) National Estuarine Research Reserve (NERR) system.
+Guana Tolomato Matanzas National Estuarine Research Reserve (GTM Research Reserve) is in St. Johns and Flagler counties, Florida.
+Designated in 1999, it is part of the National Oceanic and Atmospheric Administration (NOAA) National Estuarine Research Reserve (NERR) system.
+Lands in the area were acquired from Gate Petroleum and became Guana River State Park before being acquired by the Research Reserve in 2004.

 The GTM Research Reserve represents the east Florida sub-region of the Carolinian bioregion.
-It is one of 29 NERRs in 23 states and one territory.
-GTM is one of three NERRs in Florida, and is administered on behalf of the state by the Florida Department of Environmental Protection's Florida Coastal Office as part of a network that includes forty-one aquatic preserves, three NERRs, a National Marine Sanctuary, the Coral Reef Conservation Program and the Florida Oceans and Coastal Council.
+It is one of 30 NERRs in 23 states and one territory.
+GTM is one of three NERRs in Florida and is administered on behalf of the state by the Florida Department of Environmental Protection's Florida Coastal Office as part of a network that includes forty-one aquatic preserves, three NERRs, a National Marine Sanctuary, the Coral Reef Conservation Program and the Florida Oceans and Coastal Council.
 Additional interests are held in the research and management of the GTM and connected preserved or conserved lands including: